cottand/KImage-recognition/README.md

    consider types and stops me from writing stupid things.

- - **NumPy bindings instead of a well established data science Kotlin lib?** While this is not python, I still wanted to be very similar to it, and in particular readable to a Python user.
+ - **NumPy bindings instead of a well established data science Kotlin lib?** While this is not python, I still wanted the code to be close, and in particular readable to the Python user.
    Kotlin + NumPy is a good idea since preserving the API across languages will keep the code familiar.